-- Corporation its own sufficient godowns and office buildings.
-As such Corporation has to pay huge amount on rent, Moreover the godowns of AVKS Societies are not in proper condition also due to inadequate storage capacity of the godowns, the corporation has to suffer losse due to shortages.
+- The Corporation do not have its own sufficient godowns and office buildings.
+As such Corporation has to pay huge amount on rent, Moreover the godowns of Adivasi Vividh Karyakari Sahakari Societies are not in proper conditions.
+Also due to inadequate storage capacity of the godowns, this corporation has to suffer from losses due to shortages.
 Therefore a decision has been taken to construct own storage godowns and office buildings.
 Accordingly in pursuance of Board of Directors decision, godowns shall be constructed at 57 centers on the pattern of A.P.M.C. and for Centers on the pattern of Maharashtra State Marketing Federation.
-Accordingly necessary action for construction of godowns and offices has been taken.
-The construction work of 2 godowns in Chandrapur has been started.
-Remaining work of construction of 3 godowns in Gadchiroli and 1 in Nandurbar will be started after obtaining approval of Government technical committee. - The Corporation shall remain committed to protect tribal farmers and tribal artisans from economic exploitation as well as to ensure proper utilization of Agriculture Produce and Minor Forest Produce for better marketing through scheme implemented by Central and State Govt. - To implement scheme for supply of H.D.P.E./P.V.C. pipes alongwith Oil Engine and Electric Motor Pumps of tribal farmers. - To provide training for Honey Bee farming with help of Khadi Gramodyog Mahamandal. - To implement the scheme for supply of package of agriculture tools and seeds on basis of subsidized Oil Engine scheme, as per govt. approval. - The Corporation propose to implement the scheme of Govt.
-Ashram School and Hostel Building repairs and Water Supply Scheme. - Corporation plans to distribute Solar Lamps on subsidy basis to the beneficiaries of Consumption Finance Scheme.
+Accordingly, construction of two godowns in Chandrapur district has been completed.
+Remaining 3 godowns in Gadchiroli district and one in Nandurbar district is in progress.. - The Corporation shall remain committed to protect tribal farmers and tribal artisans from economic exploitation as well as to ensure proper utilization of Agriculture Produce and Minor Forest Produce for better marketing through scheme implemented by Central and State Govt.

+To implement scheme for supply of package of agricultural tools and seeds on basis of subsidized Oil Engine scheme as per Government approval.